adrian-paliwoda/course-entity-framework/readme.md

 # Genesis
-Code is based on "Entity Framework in deeth" course
+The code is based on "Entity Framework in deeth" course

 # Technologi used